 - Make a date for the safe-to-fail project teams to meet with the larger group and share what they have learned, what is working well to amplify, what is not working well to dampen.
 Once the idea leaves the room, they are resilient and will adapt/evolve as they enter the workplace …. which is expected and part of the process.

 All the steps above construct more resilient ideas and build intrinsic motivation for innovation and your organization’s progress.
 Removing the belief that challenges need an orderly project plan with goals and objectives that you can move towards is not always the best option.
-When you take on creating too much order within a complex workplace challenge, you are enlarging the problem and setting people back from using their minds and autonomy to be engaged in the work.
+When you create too much order within a complex workplace challenge, you are enlarging the problem and setting people back from using their minds and autonomy to be engaged in the work.

 Organizational Resilience happens with time, disruption, people collecting what works to increase and what does not work to decrease – starting with where you are and walking together to where you can be.